LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

    Some Prolog systems provide a ``time/1`` predicate that also reports the number of inferences.
 But the reported numbers are often misleading when the predicate is called from the top-level.
-Besides common top-level bookkeeping operations (e.g. keeping track of goal history or applying goal-expansion) that may influence the inference counting, the Logtalk runtime code for a ``(::)/2`` top-level goal is necessarily different from the code generated for a ``(::)/2`` goal from a compiled object, as
+Besides common top-level bookkeeping operations (e.g., keeping track of goal history or applying goal-expansion) that may influence the inference counting, the Logtalk runtime code for a ``(::)/2`` top-level goal is necessarily different from the code generated for a ``(::)/2`` goal from a compiled object, as